 2007.
 I asked the sommelier about the 2007 Alban Viognier and he said that he had opened a bottle last week but hadn’t poured any yet.
-Definitely the color shows some age, but the flavors and aromas were Viognier. — 3 months ago
+Definitely the color shows some age, but the flavors and aromas were Viognier. — a year ago

 I have wanted to do this producer side by side with Alban with well seasoned Tri-tip.
 Tonight is the night.